Skip to content

 -keep class ftnative.*{*;}

-### Prevent Action getting action_name from being obfuscated###
+### Prevent Action class names from being obfuscated in action_name ###

 -keepnames class * extends android.view.View